-Resolution 14 follows best corporate governance practice in authorising the Audit Committee to set the auditor's remuneration.
+Resolution 17 authorises the Audit Committee to set the auditor's remuneration.

 The Audit Committee oversees the relationship with the external auditor and considers Deloitte's terms of engagement (including remuneration), as well as its independence and objectivity.
 The Audit Committee considered the effectiveness and performance of Deloitte and the audit process, and concluded that it was satisfied with Deloitte's performance.